Skip to main content

 What is Training Load and why is it important?

-Load is calculated by your training time multiplied by your effort.
-Because some activities are harder on breathing (eg. running) and some are harder on the muscles (eg. strength training) there are two questions to answer.
+Training Load is calculated using training time multiplied by effort.
+Because some activities are more demanding on breathing (for example running) and others place more stress on the muscles (such as strength training), PEAK asks you to rate two types of effort.

 Can you explain the Training Load graphs?